andyjiang3/chinese-chess/README.md

 their turn start.
 Thus, the updating of each label is started and stopped, to create a animation of switching.
 However, dead threads can not be restarted, thus a new thread is created each time the label is suppose to update.

-The timer also acts as current player indicator by fading or highlihgting it's colors which are set by the current theme.
+The timer also acts as current player indicator by fading or highlighting it's colors which are set by the current theme.